 No. Even if you have a negative result, you should practice physical distancing, wear a face covering, and wash your hands frequently.
 A negative COVID-19 test does not guarantee that you do not have the virus.
 With widespread community transmission, there is a daily risk of being infected with COVID-19.

-If no appointments are available at your preferred site, check for testing availability at a different location.
+If no appointments are available at your preferred site, please check back or select a different location.
 Appointments are added to the website daily.
-Check back to see when appointments become available at a location near you.

 What if I do not have internet access?
 Can I still get tested for COVID-19?

 Residents of LA County without internet access can call 211 to speak with an operator who will help you make an appointment.
 Some testing sites also take same day walk-ins.
 Please search the map for same day walk-ins.

 Why do some registration sites ask for a driver’s license or social security number?
 Is this required?

 The Federal Government has approved funding to reimburse health care providers and facilities for COVID-19 testing and treatment of the uninsured.
 We are required to ask for your insurance information to receive reimbursement.
 However, you do not need to provide a driver’s license or social security number to get a test.
 If you do not have a driver’s license, please bring a form of personal identification to your test.
 COVID-19 testing is available, regardless of immigration status.
 Health care providers are not required to confirm immigration status prior to submitting claims for reimbursement.

 Do I need to do anything to prepare for my test?